 Here's the full adoption cycle:

-What I've learned about the last mile
+What I've learned about the last mile of AI adoption

 Two things stand out.